 Another thing I noticed is the music that really sets the mood.
 Was it hard to come up with the music and sound for the game?

-Yuval: “We came with the idea to create music with a film noir feel.
+Yuval: “We came up with the idea to create music with a film noir feel.
 The three elements that drive the creation of the score and sound design are nostalgia, the robotic aspect, and their human nature.
-These elements are ingrained in a cinematic score, that helps immersive players into the experience.
+These elements are ingrained in a cinematic score, that helps immerse players into the experience.
 The music genres I worked with were classical jazz, electronic music of different types, vaporwave, and classical film scoring.”